-They decide to take her in after she falls ill and she accidentally discovers the Sohma family secret; they have been cursed with the animals of the Chinese zodiac.
+She accidentally discovers the Sohma family secret – they have been cursed with the animals of the Chinese Zodiac.
 Whenever they get hugged by a member of the opposite sex or if they fall under a good deal of stress, they transform into an animal of the Chinese Zodiac.
 Only 13 members of the family have this curse.
 Yes, 13.
 12 of the regular zodiac plus the cat from the stories.

 The last two or three episodes take a really drastic turn in mood.
 Kinda like how Angelic Layer was really bright and happy-go-lucky until the final two episodes.
-Fruits Basket has plenty of drama, some of it stemming from the Sohma family curse and some from other sources, but, for the most part, it’s a really light-hearted comedy show.
-The final three episodes, however, are much darker compared to the rest of the show.
+Fruits Basket has plenty of drama, some of it stemming from the Sohma family curse and some from other sources, but, for the most part, it’s a really lighthearted comedy show.
+The final three episodes, however, are much darker compared to the rest of the series.

 The actual show ends on a light note, but not before a ton of very heavy scenes.

 Now, if the change in tone doesn’t bother you, the actual ending might.

-2) We never get to meet the other members of the zodiac that are as of now manga exclusive.
+2) We never get to meet the other members of the Zodiac that are, as of now, manga exclusive.
 We never meet Rin (Hatsuharu’s girlfriend.
-She’s the horse of the zodiac) or Kureno (The rooster of the zodiac.
+She’s the horse of the Zodiac) or Kureno (The rooster of the Zodiac.
 However, some have speculated that the little bird that’s always around Akito is actually Kureno, but that’s debatable.
 Why would Kureno be transformed all the time?
 What would trigger the transformation anyway?
 And, even if it was, we still never get to meet the actual character.)